headshed-dev/headshed-dev.github.io/src/pages/uploadz/docker-desktop-environments.md

 ```

-we will also see that there are 2 directories created in the current directory, `config` and `data` and these are where the configuration and data for the container are stored
+There are 2 directories created in the current directory, `config` and `data` and these are where the configuration and data for the container are stored :

 ```bash
 ❯ ls
 config  data  run.sh
 ```
-open a browser and navigate to `http://localhost:3000` and you will be presented with the wiki.js install prompt
+Next, open a browser and navigate to `http://localhost:3000` and you will be presented with the wiki.js install prompt

 ![Wiki JS Install prompt](/images/wiki-js-install.webp)

-As this is for local development for now, we can use the following
+As this is for local hosting and development work for now, we can use the following

 | Field | Value |
 | --- | --- |